 There is a limit to the complexity of a call statement.
 Only one dot is allowed in the procedure name field, or two dots if the first word is property.
 If you need anything more complicated, use a let statement on the line above.
 See the error message explanation for 'procedureName' in a call statement.

-The each..in.. construct specifies looping sequentially over the elements in a List or an Array, or over the characters in a String.
+The each...in.. construct specifies looping sequentially over the items in a List or an Array, or over the characters in a String.

-The each.. loop counter variable is of the same Type as the elements in the List or Array, or is of Type String if looping over the characters in a String.
-The variable does not have to have been defined in a variable statement.
+The each loop counter variable is of the same Type as the items in the List or Array, or is of Type String if looping over the characters in a String.
+The variable does not have to have been previously defined.

 variable namesname set to ["Tom", "Dick", "Harriet"]expression